Convenience store body calls for ‘nuanced debate’ on vaping

 The SGF’s recommendations are outlined in a new document, Healthier Choices, Healthier Communities, which will later be expanded to cover reducing harm related to alcohol, as well as unhealthy foods.

-SGF chief executive Dr Pete Cheema OBE said: “Scotland has been a trailblazer on smoking harm reduction.
+SGF chief executive Pete Cheema said: “Scotland has been a trailblazer on smoking harm reduction.

 “But to take the next step towards a smoke-free generation, we need a more nuanced debate about vaping.